falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 There is a folder ROOT_FOLDER/bin.
 (ROOT_FOLDER=./)

-The C/C++ codes generated  will be compiled to binaries and written to bin folder under ROOT_FOLDER. under bin folder binaries, there are folders CPU, GPU anf CPU-Galois.
+The C/C++ codes generated  will be compiled to binaries and written to bin folder under ROOT_FOLDER. under bin folder meant for  binaries, there are folders CPU, GPU anf CPU-Galois.

 input graph can  be in binary .gr or edgelist format. conversion of edgelist to .gr can be done with code under the  folder utility in ROOT_FOLDER.